-2. ERECT TEMPORARY STAKED AND BRACED TREE PROTECTION BARRIERS (TPBs)
+3. ERECT TEMPORARY STAKED AND BRACED TREE PROTECTION BARRIERS (TPBs)

-1. Following completion of the tree works and prior to construction, the main contractor will erect the staked and braced TPBs as per the appended Tree Protection Plan (TPP) and as detailed in the 'Tree Protection Barrier Specification' at Appendix 4 of this report.
+1. Prior to demolition and/or construction, the main contractor will erect the staked and braced TPBs as per the appended Tree Protection Plan (TPP) and as detailed in the 'Tree Protection Barrier Specification' at Appendix 4 of this report.
 See also Appendix MS(ii) below.
 This will establish the fenced-off Construction Exclusion Zones: CEZs (marked up on the TPP).
 2. On no account shall these CEZs be used for the storage/preparation of any construction/building materials.
-3. If required a TPB panel could be left unclamped for grass cutting.
-4. Prior to commencement of any site demolition, construction, preparation, excavation or material deliveries, the Consulting Arborist will inspect installation of the TPB and the CEZs.
+3. Prior to commencement of any site demolition, construction, preparation, excavation or material deliveries, the Consulting Arborist will inspect installation of the TPB and the CEZs.
 Any damage occurring to the TPB during the demolition or construction phase will be made good by the main contractor.